swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 **Plurilingualism**

-The VC supports multilingual settings.
-This means the logo can be defined per language.
+The VC supports multilingual visualisation metadata.
+This means the logo/icon can be defined per language.
 {% endcapture %}

 <div class="notice--info">